angular/components/src/cdk/testing/using-component-harnesses.md

 # Using Angular Material's component harnesses in your tests

-Angular CDK provides code for creating component test harnesses.
+The Angular CDK provides code for creating component test harnesses.
 A component harness is a class that lets a test interact with a component via a supported API.
 Each harness's API interacts with a component the same way a user would.
 By using the harness API, a test insulates itself against updates to the internals of a component, such as changing its DOM structure.
-The idea for component harnesses comes from the
-[page object](https://martinfowler.com/bliki/PageObject.html) pattern commonly used for integration testing.
+The idea for component harnesses comes from the [PageObject](https://martinfowler.com/bliki/PageObject.html) pattern commonly used for integration testing.

 Angular Material offers test harnesses for many of its components.
-The Angular team strongly encourages developers to use these harnesses for testing to avoid brittle tests that rely on a component's internals.
+The Angular team strongly encourages developers to use these harnesses for testing to avoid creating brittle tests that rely on a component's internals.

 <!-- TODO(mmalerba): add list of components that are ready -->